mLamneck/SDDS/readme.md

 * a communication channel

 #### Plain Protocol
 The plain protocol is a human-readable format.
 All commands are terminated with a `\n`.
-At the moment, this is the only protocol we are using, but there will be a binary protocol as well in the future.

 The most obvious commands are to simply read and write values.
 ```C++